simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c5fUOMj4FOA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Andy Wedel - The Role of Communication Efficiency In Shaping Language

+I like this kind of thinking, where efficiency factors are studied in the production and reception of language usage; it's very attractive, and I think it needs to become more widespread.
+[This talk](https://youtu.be/kn6eM4ZQt8w) fits in well with a Cognitive Linguistics approach to sounds, although I'm not sure Wedel would see it like that as well.
+One interesting finding mentioned in this talk is that earlier segments have a higher cue validity than later segments, which we also know from other studies, but which can also be demonstrated with predictive text when texting.
+But of course, it also depends on how *unique* certain combinations are, I guess.
+And that is where the end of the talk goes towards: less probable words tend to have more segments (as in Zipf's work), but less predictable words also have segments that more quickly distinguish them from competitors.
+I am quite curious if I can integrate some of the insights of this talk into my research on ideophones.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kn6eM4ZQt8w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Contact, pidgins, creoles

+### Salikoko S. Mufwene - How Pidgins Emerged?
+Not as We Have Been Told

+This talk on pidgins shows the importance of historical context in the study of languages.
+I think the main point is that 'pidgin' is a very British colonization kind of term; while there was no Pidgin Portuguese, Pidgin French or Pidgin Dutch.
+The talk reminded me of Nicholas Ostler's [*Empires of the Word: A language history of the world*](https://www.goodreads.com/book/show/166433.Empires_of_the_Word), which discusses the language policies of colonizers and colonized across time.
+Of course, Mufwene tells a story that ties in closer to current research into the emergence of the terms 'pidgin' and 'creole' and does so convincingly.

+I recommend this talk:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9nsTHFxq-9w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Peter Bakker - The Birth of New Languages In Multilingual Situations

+This talk presents a more traditional view of pidgins and creoles, compared to Mufwene's talk, but does make the main basic (and correct) claim that creoles are real languages (not just mixed languages).
+Good!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/24z_W1ty1Ts" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### John H. McWhorter - What Adults do to Language and How They Create New Ones

+To be honest, I went into this talk with a negative view of McWhorther, stemming from my bad experiences with his *The Language Hoax* ([see academic review here](https://d1wqtxts1xzle7.cloudfront.net/37915520/webster_why-the-world-doesnt-sound-the-same_jla_2015.pdf?1434418218=&response-content-disposition=inline%3B+filename%3DWhy_the_World_Doesn_t_Sound_the_Same_in.pdf&Expires=1594616899&Signature=CBBxyuAZj2Ny6dlH-FLzDqISzTaWuGqTQgrKsr60w4ar3HekIfpl26nNfRafAODVY01wQN2TEol2f3DHznVXjNdQmG-6pE9wsrmtVg9XJHtdXoDfz8qN1La46dfRaR8Gup29WHdlXGQvlRbvq--qBozI4bgh98Ev6J7xz8C8zZtDr2L87SkpMfoawZul5a3iPbnZPA7XUeQIL6kC6yJiNrMIncYPh3OhTFi5CyH7d-C5MGR1njJ3euKVhAn9SX9juUw8Nsr4fOggABUASmZR~Ln5TFaZzIHsS7eXJPMIpQurgmDu8whrHwdwtpSpDp2yp1ZgQ4m5ONzXFmxS1AwHYA__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA)) and hearing him on other platforms where I often find myself disagreeing with many of his opinions because the logic often seems flawed (at least in the moment).
+However, I did like this talk.
+McWhorter mainly advocates against the idea  that creoles are *just* mixtures of languages ('uniformitarianism'), positions advanced by Mufwene and DeGraff.
+Instead, they come into being by converging some features of the donor languages, mediated by the effects of adult acquisition and the creation of non-native pidgins.
+Later in the talk he argues both that the genesis process of two languages (Tok Pisin and Sranan) is the same, even though we don't have any historical traces of the pidgin stage of Sranan.
+The way he presents it is at most a conjecture, not a full deduction, so this is a weak point in his talk for me.
+But then later he addresses the issue of representativeness: how representative is the well-known case of Haitian creole for different creole languages, and I think that amounts to asking a very important question to which I don't have an answer, but one that apparently should be answered asap in that field.
+Unlikely recommended.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/z17HjgG8mbo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Neuro-/Psycholinguistics

+### Evelina Fedorenko - The Language System In The Human Mind and Brain

+I like these "intro to neurolinguistics" talks.
+This one is very thorough and intuitively (I say intuitively because I am not familiar with all of the intricacies of this subfield) is taking the right approaches to brain and language, although I don't know about the conclusions (such as in 1).
+The main contributions of this talk / her program are that 1. brain regions that support language processing are selective for language (as opposed to supporting other abilities, e.g., music, arithmetic); 2. brain regions that support word meanings vs. syntactic processing are the same; 3. the primary driver of the language regions' responses is semantic composition (and not structure building).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hqrsHmhcrSQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Peter Hagoort - The Core and Beyond In The Language-Ready Brain